-Whenever I plan the trip, there is an attempt to see if I can stay in the older parts of the city – as I have always lived in new areas of most cities I lived in.
+Whenever I plan a trip, there is an attempt to see if I can stay in the older parts of the city – as I have always lived in new areas of most cities I lived in.
 There is also a desire to live like the locals.
 That is why I champion the cause of couch surfing so much.
 Lately, I have seen the concept of homestays where you stay with a local family.
-And then there is Neemrana that offers you the experience of being an elite in the destination that you are visiting.
+And then there is Neemrana which offers you the experience of being an elite in the destination that you are visiting.
 Divan’s Bungalow Ahmedabad is where I stayed this time.

 Divan’s Bungalow Ahmedabad

 Neemrana’s Divan’s Bungalow Ahmedabad is a 100+-year-old property.
 Located in the old city of Ahmedabad.
 In the cramped noisy lanes is this pristine white Bungalow that you get to see only after you enter its gate.
 A fountain in the front tries to cool you down and wean the chaos that you have to pass through to reach here.
 At the reception, after finishing the check-in facilities, we were shown our room on the first floor – curiously called Zia Khana.
-We would later discover that all the rooms have been named after the members of the family that owns this property – family of an erstwhile Divan of Radhepur estate.
+We would later discover that all the rooms have been named after the members of the family that owns this property – the family of an erstwhile Divan of the Radhepur estate.

 A flight of wooden steps took me to the room, which is spacious.
-It has a charming old bed, a small dressing table, a cupboard and a large table with chairs around it.
+It has a charming old bed, a small dressing table, a cupboard, and a large table with chairs around it.
 Still leaving a lot of space to move around.
-Walls had simple cloth prints with traditional designs that you would associate with the city hanging on them.
+The walls had simple cloth prints with traditional designs that you would associate with the city hanging on them.
 Two windows overlooked the front courtyard and the fountain I mentioned earlier.
 The bathroom was thankfully modern with all the facilities that you expect from a good hotel.
 And there was the provision to make tea/coffee in the room.